Frequently Asked Questions (FAQ)

 This is not to say that there won’t be some compelling need for a new trail in the future.

-It may seem that we are only building new trails with no thought to the number of trails, density, rogue trails, etc. Certainly we have focused on building new trails to achieve some of our goals of a safer, more distributed trail system and to provide less incentive to build rogue trails.
+It may seem that we are only building new trails with no thought to the number of trails, density, illegal trails, etc. Certainly we have focused on building new trails to achieve some of our goals of a safer, more distributed trail system and to provide less incentive to build illegal trails.
 And, certainly new trails garner much more excitement, press and social media coverage.
 However, the FS trails plan calls for a net neutral effect: decommissioning many trails in exchange for better trails.
 Example: we got new Jabberwocky and we decommissioned old Jabberwocky.
 This gets very little attention and we tend not to crow about this too much because it seldom helps our cause.
 So, while it may look like our trail system is growing uncontrollably, there is probably more balance than you might notice at first glance.

 How do new trails come about?